nitish100000100-found/WebRtc/README.md

 ## Known limitations (things to explore next)

 Since this was built for learning, there's plenty of room to extend it:

-- No TURN server — calls between users on restrictive/symmetric NATs may fail to connect (only a STUN server is configured).
-Adding a TURN server would fix this.
 - Hardcoded localhost URLs — needs environment variables to work outside local development.
 - No text chat alongside video.
 - No reconnection/retry logic if the signaling socket itself drops mid-call.